JSiebor1/csc325-final-project/README.md

 Users should be able to contact the admin for new events or new clubs.

 Program and hardware:
-	Developing this application using Java and its frameworks by NetBeans.
+	Developing this application using Java and its frameworks by IntelliJ.
 Building up the prototype using Figma and its frameworks with a LoFi design.
 Hosting this application using GitHub and GitHub Pages.

 ## Figma
 https://www.figma.com/design/kK0P88nF64wEueSn3IA0fU/csc325-final-project?node-id=3-3&t=Ml732b0sJWQnvCf4-1